Sports Gazette

 The aftermath

-“I think maybe at that time, we were being a little bit flippant, maybe a little bit arrogant, because when you’ve done it three times in a row, you think we’re going to do something special again.
+Bradbury reflects on this controversial decision: “I think maybe at that time, we were being a little bit flippant, maybe a little bit arrogant, because when you’ve got promoted three times in a row, you think we’re going to do something special again the next year.

-“Myself [and two of the other owners] had taken a step back from the board in January, so we weren’t involved in that process [of dismissing Harris].
-Football is like that – you see managers getting fairly or unfairly sacked all the time.”
+“Myself and two of the other owners had taken a step back from the board in January, so we weren’t involved in that process [of dismissing Harris].”

 Credit: Tom Bradbury